facebookarchive/draft-js/docs/Advanced-Topics-Custom-Block-Render.md

 }
 ```

-There are cases where you want to define an alias for block elements.
+When Draft parses pasted HTML, it maps from HTML elements back into
-For example we use this internally on the `unstyled` block type
+Draft block types.
+If you want to specify other HTML elements that map to a
-in order to allow it to also match paragraphs
+particular block type, you can add an array `aliasedElements` to the block config.

-*example of unstyled block type alias usage*
+*example of unstyled block type alias usage:*

 ```
 'unstyled': {